 4. Food insecurity: Many people do not have enough resources to meet their basic needs, including enough food to eat to lead an active and healthy life.
-In San Diego County, 10 percent of residents experience food insecurity, which is slightly lower than the state average (10.6 percent) and regional average (10.5 percent).
-According to a survey from 2020, one in three clients is concerned about not having enough to eat in the future which is a 23 percent increase from 2020.
-Furthermore, communities of color are disproportionately food insecure, and this is particularly noticeable in border cities such as San Ysidro where 22 percent of all non-white residents are enrolled in SNAP.
+In San Diego County, around 10 percent of residents experience food insecurity.
+According to a San Diego Community Information Exchange survey, one in three clients is concerned about not having enough to eat in the future, which is a 23 percent increase from 2020.
+Furthermore, communities of color are disproportionately food insecure.
 The onset of the COVID-19 pandemic exacerbated food insecurity for many communities despite an increase in food donations.
-Interviewed community leaders shared that donated food boxes are often a one-size-fits-all package that can lack utensils to support food preparation which is a gap as 23 percent of all low-income kitchens lack basic cooking equipment.
+Interviewed community leaders shared that donated food boxes are often a one-size-fits-all package that can lack utensils to support food preparation, which is a gap as nearly a quarter of low-income kitchens lack basic cooking equipment.
 Interviewed community leaders shared that the process for residents to obtain food donations is cumbersome as there are long lines and limited guidance on where to find support.